Exporting Guidance for GB to N.I, EU or EEA

 Exporting Guidance for GB to N.I or EU

-This guidance outlines in detail the exporting requirements for consignments going from GB to the EU or Northern IrelandDownload here
+This guidance outlines in detail the exporting requirements for consignments going from GB to the EU, EEA or Northern IrelandDownload here

 Setting up Access to TRACES NT